Many environmental-conscious countries have started to limit water usage for a sustainable future.

 How Long Can My Irrigation System Last?

 An experienced irrigation specialist who does the designing of the system, installation and maintaining the system will have no issue lasting up to 20 years and beyond.

-As technology has vastly improved throughout the years, irrigation systems are now highly reliable such as the controllers and the vales.
-However, materials such as driplines, sprinklers, pumps etc. will have wear and tear over time.
+As technology has vastly improved throughout the years, irrigation systems and parts like controllers and vales are now highly reliable.
+However, materials such as driplines, sprinklers, pumps etc. will wear and tear over time.
 Thus, it is always advisable to contact us so that we can offer you a competitive package and maintain your system for years to come.

 Prince’s will invest 100% of the supply & installation cost for you.
-All you got to do is pay is for its maintenance.
+All you got to do is pay for its maintenance.
 It works just like a mobile subscription plan.
 The contract is valid for a minimum of three years, and the client has the option to choose how long they wish to subscribe.

 Imagine having someone helping you to do watering once every morning before sunrise and once in the evening.
 You have the full flexibility to spend your valuable leisure time to water yourself.
 Even when you are travelling for a few days, the system will continue watering automatically.

 Yes, manual watering does the job.
 But it also adds on to your water utility bills.
 Manual watering is not a smart system as it has no controller telling it when to run or how much water pressure to apply.
 An irrigation system does all the work for you and helps you save money up to approximately 60% of water utility bills.

 What Are The Advantages Of Having An Irrigation System?

 • Fertilisers & Nutrient loss is minimised due to the system. *Minimise leaching*